ajaykumarn3000/StudyHive/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 ## License
 Distributed under the MIT License.
-See LICENSE for more information.
+See [LICENCE](LICENCE) for more information.